sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 | jump_ip | Dynamic or static IP address that is assigned to your jump server | string | | |
 | nfs_ip | Dynamic or static IP address that is assigned to your NFS server | string | | |

 **NOTE**: For bare metal systems in order to leverage the `local-storage` storage class created by these scripts you need to have empty partitions attached to your machines.
 These disks are used for the `local-storage` storage class created for those applications that need local vs networked storage to run proficiently.
 If they are not present this storage class cannot be used.
+Be sure to alter your manifest files to take advantage of this new storage class where its needed.

 ### Labels/Taints